hashicorp/terraform-provider-vsphere/website/docs/r/host.html.markdown

   trusted and no thumbprint is set then the operation will fail.
 * `license` - (Optional) The license key that will be applied to the host.
   The license key is expected to be present in vSphere.
-* `force` - (Optional) If set to true then it will force the host to be added, even if the host is already connected to a different vSphere instance.
+* `force` - (Optional) If set to `true` then it will force the host to be added, even if the host is already connected to a different vCenter Server instance.
   Default is `false`.
 * `connected` - (Optional) If set to false then the host will be disconected.
   Default is `false`.